Advertisement

 Board of Supervisors meetings

-The Sonoma County Board of Supervisors oversees the Sheriff's Office and the county radio system.
-Public comment periods are direct access to the officials who set policy.
+The Sonoma County Board of Supervisors oversees the Sheriff's Office and county radio infrastructure.
+Use public comment to ask for an explicit commitment to keep dispatch in the clear — especially during any radio system upgrade.

 Santa Rosa City Council